The Program for Acquired Communication Disorders

 Evaluation services provide information to determine and/or confirm a diagnosis, develop a treatment plan, and monitor progress over time.

-Individual therapy sessions teach clients and their families to help regain communication skills and compensatory strategies to manage their disorders in activities of daily life.
-Goals are established jointly with each client and his or her family member(s).
-Innovative treatment strategies include computer-assisted learning, video taping, and role-play in everyday communicative contexts.
+Individual and group therapy sessions help clients and their families to regain communication skills and compensatory strategies to manage their disorders in activities of daily life.
+Goals are established jointly with each client and family member(s).
+Innovative treatment strategies include computer-assisted learning, community integration, and peer support.

 Contact: Robbins_Center@emerson.edu 617-824-8323